mathspp/mathspp/pages/02.blog/common-proof-methods/item.en.md

     E(-x) = \frac{f(-x) + f(-(-x))}{2} = \frac{f(-x) + f(x)}{2} = \frac{f(x) + f(-x)}{2} = E(x)
 $$

 Proofs by construction are my favourites and whenever I can I try to follow this proof method, as I find it very rewarding to build the object(s) described by a theorem or proposition or whatnot, instead of just proving they exist.
+Another neat example of a proof by construction can be read in [this brief twitter proof of mine][tp-irrationals].

 Another example of a proof by construction is this: prove that given pairs $\{(x_1, y_1), (x_2, y_2), \cdots, (x_{n+1}, y_{n+1})\}$ where $x_i \neq x_j\ \forall i\neq j$ there exists a polynomial $p(x)$ of degree at most $n$ such that $p(x_i) = y_i\ \forall 1\leq i\leq n+1$.
 To prove this we will show something easier: for the same set of points, we can find a set $\{l_1, l_2,\cdots, l_{n+1}\}$ of polynomials of degrees at most $n$ such that